Content Map Terms

 The Kelty Mental Health Resource Centre is a provincial resource centre that provides substance use and mental health information, resources, and peer support to children, youth and their families from across BC.
 To learn more visit Kelty Mental Health Resource Centre – Substance Use.

-Drug-related overdoses and deaths have become a very serious concern in the last year in B.C.
+Drug-related overdoses and deaths have become a very serious concern in B.C.
 It can happen to someone you know.
-Learn more about signs of an overdose, what to do, how to prevent overdoses, resources and answers.
-To learn more see Overdose Prevention and Response in B.C.
+Learn more about signs of an overdose, what to do, how to prevent overdoses, and resources.
+To learn more see Overdose prevention and response in B.C.

 Toward the Heart